eventide-examples/account-basics/README.md

 end

 # ComponentHost is the runnable part of the service
-# Register the Start module with the component host, then start the
+# Register the component module with the component host, then start the
 # component and messages sent to its streams are dispatched to the handlers
 component_name = 'account-service'
 ComponentHost.start(component_name) do |host|